Eschatologue/CM_wiki/docs/class/magus/arcanist.md

 ### Level 15: Esoteric Sight

-The duration of your Spellsight increases to 10 minutes, it no longer requires concentration, and while it is active you gain Truesight out to a 30-foot radius and you have Advantage on any weapon attack rolls you make as part of Spellsunder.
+The duration of your [Spellsight] increases to 10 minutes, it no longer requires concentration, and while it is active you gain Truesight out to a 30-foot radius and you have Advantage on any weapon attack rolls you make as part of [Spellsunder].

 ### Level 20: Grand Arcanist

 You wield arcane magic that rivals an archmage.
 You add one level 6 and one level 7 Wizard spell of your choice to your Spellbook.
 You can cast each spell once without expending a spell slot, and regain the ability to do so after a long rest.

+[Magus]: ../../spells/class-specific/magus.md
+[Wizard]: ../../spells/class-specific/wizard.md

+[Spellsight]: index.md#level-5-spellsight
+[Spellsunder]: index.md#level-9-spellsunder